Published May 2017

 A lot of focus needs to shift onto prevention.
 Training people to be aware of risk and using technology to support.

-Data on individual stats does not appear to feature high, but this does not mean it is not happening.
+Data on individual stats do not appear to feature high, but this does not mean it is not happening.
 I just think a company is more likely to report and record cybercrime.

 What does cybercrime cost individuals?
-I personally know of several people, and their loss has always been in the thousands.
+I personally know of several people, and the losses always rank in the thousands.

 That is nearly 2.5 % of the entire World’s GDP!

 My own personal case study involved my friend’s father.
 He responded to a fake ABSA spam mail and was redirected to a site.
 He entered his account information and gave access directly to the criminal who then emptied his account.
 His father, not knowing what to do, went to Absa because the mail had an ABSA logo on it.
 He was turned away because ABSA had no connection at all.